Functional linear regression with truncated signatures: Introduction

 We stress again that the main advantage of the signature approach is that it can handle multidimensional input functions, that is, functions $X:[0,1] \to \R^d$ where $d\geq 2$, whereas traditional methods were designed for real-valued functions.
 Many modern datasets come in this form with a large dimension $d$.
 Moreover, the signature method requires little assumptions on the regularity of $X$ and encodes nonlinear geometric information, that is, gives rise to interpretable regression coefficients.
 Finally, it is theoretically grounded by good approximation properties: any continuous function can be approximated arbitrarily well by a linear function of the truncated signature \citep{kiraly2016kernels}.

 Since any continuous function of $X$ can be approximated by a linear function on its truncated signature, the estimation of a regression function boils down to the estimation of the coefficients in this scalar product.
 The truncation order of the signature is therefore a crucial parameter as it controls the complexity of the model.
 Thus, in our quest for a linear model on the signature, one of the main purposes of our article will be to estimate this parameter.
 With an estimator of the truncation order at hand, the methodology is complete and the signature linear model can be applied to both simulated and real-world data, demonstrating its good performance for practical applications.

 To summarize, our document is organized as follows.

-\begin{itemize} \item[$(i)$] First, in Section \ref{sec:mathematical_framework}, we set the mathematical framework of functional regression and recall the definition of the signature and its main properties. \item[$(ii)$] Then, in Section \ref{sec:the_expected_sig_model}, we introduce our model, called `signature linear model', and define estimators of its parameters.
-Their rates of convergence are given in Section \ref{sec:theoretical_results}. \item[$(iii)$] Finally, Section \ref{sec:numerical_methodology} is devoted to the practical implementation of the signature linear model.
-We conclude by demonstrating its performance on both simulated and real-world datasets in Section \ref{sec:experimental_results}. \end{itemize}
+First, in Section \ref{sec:mathematical_framework}, we set the mathematical framework of functional regression and recall the definition of the signature and its main properties.
+Then, in Section \ref{sec:the_expected_sig_model}, we introduce our model, called `signature linear model', and define estimators of its parameters.
+Their rates of convergence are given in Section \ref{sec:theoretical_results}.
+Finally, Section \ref{sec:numerical_methodology} is devoted to the practical implementation of the signature linear model.
+We conclude by demonstrating its performance on both simulated and real-world datasets in Section \ref{sec:experimental_results}.

 For the sake of clarity, the proofs of the mathematical results are postponed to Section \ref{sec:proofs}.
 The code is completely reproducible and available at \url{https://github.com/afermanian/signature-regression}.